aehrc/RAPpoet/README.md

 This repository contains templates for a driver and worker approach to running a genomic analyses on the [The UK Biobank Research Analysis Platform (RAP)](https://documentation.dnanexus.com/).
 The UKBB RAP platform is available to all UK Biobank approved researchers, that are collaborating on an approved or in progress project.
 If you already have a RAP account, or wish to set one up click this [link](https://ukbiobank.dnanexus.com/landing).

-On the RAP, analyses are carried out on AWS Elastic Compute Cloud (EC2) instances with various options for storage, memory capacity, and number of cores.
-This workflow is designed for steps 1-3 of running a genomic analysis pipeline, leveraging the cloud environment to run the first two stages of the workflow in parallel and merge the data in step three for a logistic regression genome-wide association analysis.
+On the RAP, analyses are conducted on AWS Elastic Compute Cloud (EC2) instances, offering diverse options for storage, memory capacity, and core numbers.
+This workflow is tailored for executing a genomic analysis pipeline, utilising the cloud environment to run two stages of quality control (QC) and, subsequently, merging the data for a logistic regression genome-wide association analysis in the final step.

 ### 1. Quality Control Step 1: Sample and Variant Filtering
 This step involves sample filtering, variant filtering, normalisation, and renaming using bcftools.